 - Request Fulfilment - This process aims to instantly provide solutions to the service requests

-- Access Management - This process deals to provide authorization to the specific users to access the service and prevent the unauthorized users to access the services.
+- Access Management - This process deals to provide authorization to the specific users to access the service and prevent unauthorized users from accessing the services.
 The access management process implements a certain set of policies framed by the Information Security Management.

 - Problem Management - The aim of this process is to manage and oversee the complete lifecycle of all the associated problems.
 It helps to deny incidents from happening or to an extent minimize the influence of incidents that cannot be prevented.

 - IT Operations Control - The process is to manage and oversee the IT services and their associated infrastructure.
-It ensures to execute and run daily tasks corresponding to the operations of components-associated to the infrastructure, and applications
+It ensures to execute and run daily tasks corresponding to the operations of components associated with the infrastructure, and applications

 - Facilities Management - It ensures to deal in managing and monitoring the physical environment of the IT infrastructure.

 - Application Management - This involves controlling and monitoring the applications throughout the complete lifecycle.

 ITIL CSI (Continual Service Improvement) Process

 This phase of the lifecycle aims to implement techniques from quality management to understand from the failures and successes that have happened in the past.
 It also delivers processes for the IT organizations to evaluate and enhance the technology implemented, service levels, the effectiveness of the entire management of services.

 - Service Review - This is to review infrastructure services and business services consistently.